EinTim23/AMOLED-Discord-PC/download-themes-here/README.md

 ## Bonus:

 Do you want more themes?
-Check the [updated stuff](https://github.com/strawmi65/updated-stuff) repo!
+Check the [unofficial](https://github.com/discord-addons/unofficial) repo!